 With Roe, however, Stopes managed to have the child that eluded her in her first marriage.
 The first Stopes-Roe baby was stillborn.
 The second baby was quite simply the most precious, most beautiful, most intelligent baby in history.
 Difficulties in the delivery of baby Harry, however, left Stopes unlikely to bear more children, so she set about adopting a suitable brother for her son.
 The first boy was found unsuitable and quickly sent back where he came from.
 So was second.
 So was the third.
 And so on.
 Eventually the first little boy got to come back, and proved resilient enough to survive the Stope-Roe household until he was old enough to join the Merchant Marine.
 As for precious Harry, once he reached his teens, he began to view his mother's treatment of his revolving-door brothers with distaste.
 It weakened the hold Marie would otherwise have had on him in later years, especially when he picked out his own wife.

 Mothers-in-law have frequent disputes with daughters-in-law, but Marie Stopes, being an uncommon woman, picked an uncommon bone: eugenics.
 In fact, a nasty falling out with her daughter-in-law's father was likely the real reason for dislike, but Stopes fixated on her daughter-in-law's nearsightedness.
-Myopic Mary with her defective eyes and need for "hideous" glasses "morally should never bear children," Stopes insisted.
+Myopic Mary with her defective eyes and her need for "hideous" glasses "morally should never bear children," Stopes insisted.
 She called her son's decision to marry Mary a crime against his country, his family, and his children.
-Harry didn't give a damn, and married who he wanted to marry.
+Harry didn't care what his mother wanted, and married who he wanted to marry.
 Mamma refused to attend the wedding and sent no gift.
 She did, however, later send her son 100 pounds with instructions to spend all the money on himself, which he did not.

 Stopes's dislike of her daughter-in-law wasn't her only flirtation with eugenics.
+In Britain, she especially hoped that "inferior" women would practice birth control.
 Worried about "hordes of Indians and Chinese," she campaigned for birth control in India even more enthusiastically than in England.
-And when a deaf man, who had met and married his deaf wife at a school for the deaf wrote Stopes asking for assistance in securing one of his children admission to the Royal School for Deaf and Dumb Children at Margate, she not only refused his request but wrote a reproachful letter to the chaplain for the Royal Association for the Deaf and Dumb, demanding to know whether "defectives" ought to be allowed to reproduce.
+And when a deaf man, who had met and married his deaf wife at a school for the deaf, wrote Stopes asking for assistance in securing one of his children admission to the Royal School for Deaf and Dumb Children at Margate, she not only refused his request but wrote a reproachful letter to the chaplain for the Royal Association for the Deaf and Dumb, demanding to know whether "defectives" ought to be allowed to reproduce.
 The chaplain replied: